-The i3 Idea Challenge is an annual business idea competition hosted by the Wilson Centre for Entrepreneurial Excellence.
-Teams compete for cash and in-kind support to get their ideas up and running, or take their business to the next level.
+The i3 Idea Challenge is an annual business idea competition hosted by the Wilson Catalyst Centre.
+Teams compete for cash and in-kind support to get their ideas up and running.

-- All teams must have at least one member currently enrolled at the University of Saskatchewan (either as an undergraduate, graduate or post-graduate student)
+All teams must have at least 50% of founders currently enrolled at the University of Saskatchewan at the time of registration (either as an undergraduate, graduate or postgraduate student).
+Proof of enrollment required.

 - Teams may have a maximum of 4 members